academia-de-codigo/noire-server/README.md

 * Client side caching of assets
 * Logging to console and file - ops, error, auth and access logs
 * Testing, code coverage and Travis CI integration
+* Graceful server shutdown

 ### Desired Features

-* Database ORM
+* Database ORM with Knex and Objection
-* Usage of Promises
+* Usage of Promises with Bluebird
+* Jobs with Agenda